LuckyGStar/Invoiced-API-collection/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+# Invoiced Library Usage in Rails

+This application is just an application that makes api request to the invoiced.com and get responses.

+It includes below areas:

-* Configuration
+* Invoiced api request

-* Database creation
+* Payment source creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Token generation with invoiced.js

+Steps for experiencing this app in local:

-* Deployment instructions
+* Clone repository

+* Run `bundle install`

-* ...
+* Run `Rails s`

-# Invoiced-API-collection
+You are good to go!